arribus/github_skills_pages/_posts/2025-10-08-js-api-resom.md

 Title: Query, using javascript, the API of reso M, the public transportation of Grenoble
 Date:
 ---

- This short post shows a very simple, beginner-friendly HTML + JavaScript example that queries the public transport API used by Grenoble (Reso M) to:

- 1. List available lines
- 2. Let the user pick a line
- 3. List stops for that line
- 4. Let the user pick a stop
- 5. Show next scheduled real-time stoptimes for that stop and line

- The example is intentionally small, clean and well-commented so someone new to programming can follow it.

- ## How this works (quick)

- - We use fetch() to call the public API at data.mobilites-m.fr.
-No API key is required for the routes and stops endpoints.
- - The realtime stoptimes endpoint requires an Origin header.
-Two common ways to satisfy this are:
-	 - Run the HTML page in a browser served over HTTP (the browser automatically adds an Origin header).
-Opening the file with the file:// scheme may not send the header and can cause the request to be blocked.
-	 - Call the API from a server-side script (for example Node.js with axios) and set an Origin header manually.
-Browsers do not allow client-side scripts to set the Origin header — it's controlled by the browser for security reasons.
- - Keep the code simple: plain HTML, small CSS, and readable JavaScript with comments.

- ## Copy-paste example (save as index.html and serve it)

- Below is a single-file example.
-Save it as index.html in a folder and serve it with a simple static server (for example: VS Code Live Server, Python -m http.server, or any static server).
-Then open the page in your browser.

  <!-- Example HTML file -->